Case Study 2: CareBridge Health System - Worked Solution

 - Entra ID SAML 2.0 for all 8,500 employees.
 JIT provisioning maps Entra group membership (department, clinical unit, geographic zone) to Salesforce Permission Set Groups.
 Physicians receive department-specific access on login; nurses receive unit- or zone-based access.
 Home health nurses’ Entra groups include geographic zone assignment, which JIT maps to the correct permission set for offline briefcase pre-loading.
 8-hour session timeout for desktop; 4-hour for mobile (iPad).

-- Patient portal (Experience Cloud native identity) with self-registration, email + password + MFA.
-Customer Community Plus licenses support sharing model inheritance.
+- Patient portal (Salesforce Customer Identity with External Identity license) with self-registration, email + password + MFA.
+Customer Community (login-based) licenses at $2/login; patients only view their own records via sharing sets, so member-based pricing tiers (e.g., $6/login or $15/member for Customer Community Plus) are unnecessary.
 Social login (Google, Apple) subject to HIPAA BAA review — initially disabled, evaluated in Phase 3 after legal review.
-400,000 existing credentials from the legacy Java portal require a migration strategy: bulk import hashed credentials with forced password reset on first EC login via a custom self-service flow.
+400,000 existing credentials from the legacy Java portal require a migration strategy: bulk import hashed credentials with forced password reset on first portal login via a custom self-service flow.

 - External provider portal using Partner Community licenses with username + password + MFA.
 Each external provider sees only referrals where they are the referring or referred-to provider (sharing set scoped via provider Contact lookup).
 350 community physicians + 40 specialty practices = ~390 portal users.
 No access to full patient records - referral status and basic demographics only.

 - System-to-system authentication via OAuth 2.0 Client Credentials.
-Each integration target (Epic, LabCorp/Quest, Philips, Kronos, DocuSign) has its own Connected App with scoped permissions.
-Named Credentials manage token lifecycle.
-No shared or interactive service accounts (HIPAA Security Rule requires unique identification for all system access — audit trail must trace every API call to a specific integration context).
+Because Connected App creation is disabled by default starting in Spring ‘26, each integration target (Epic, LabCorp/Quest, Philips, Kronos, DocuSign) is created as its own External Client App with scoped permissions.
+The outbound policy on each ECA limits API scope and integration user profile.
+Named Credentials on the Salesforce side manage token lifecycle for outbound callouts; MuleSoft’s OAuth 2.0 client manages tokens for inbound calls.
+No shared or interactive service accounts.
+The HIPAA Security Rule requires unique identification for all system access, and the audit trail must trace every API call to a specific integration context.

 - iPad device management (Req 20): iPads enrolled in corporate MDM (Intune or Jamf).
 Salesforce Mobile deployed as a managed app with selective container wipe capability.
 Offline data encrypted at rest on device.
 If device reported lost/stolen, MDM triggers remote wipe within 15 minutes.
 MFA re-required after any offline period exceeding 8 hours.